CDCgov/covid_case_privacy_review/readme.md

 # COVID-19 Case Privacy Review

-This project contains the procedures used by the Surveillance Review and Response Group to review and verify that data sets include privacy protection controls and meet the defined k-anonymity and l-diversity thresholds established by the covid response.
+This project contains the procedures used by the Data, Analytics, Visualization Task Force to review and verify that data sets include privacy protection controls and meet the defined k-anonymity and l-diversity thresholds established by the covid response.

 ## Issues, questions, problems, suggestions